Listen to an audio file of this tool.

 - Recognize and call out when it is going well.
 It may seem obvious, but it’s easy not to notice when all is moving along smoothly.
-When teens are bravely facing their sister who hurt them, for example, a short, specific call-out is all that’s needed: “I notice you talked to your sister after she hurt you and tried to work it out.
+When a teen is bravely facing their sister who hurt them, for example, a short, specific call out is all that’s needed: “I notice you talked to your sister after she hurt you, and you tried to work it out.
 Yes!
 Excellent.”

 - Recognize small steps along the way.
 Don’t wait for the big accomplishments – like no sibling fighting – in order to recognize effort.
 Remember that your recognition can work as a tool to promote more positive behaviors.
 Find small ways your teen is making an effort and let them know you see them.

 - Build celebrations into your routine.
-For example, if your teen makes up for a poor choice by apologizing sincerely to a friend, recognize that effort.
-Include hugs, high fives, and fist bumps in your repertoire of ways to appreciate one another.
+For example, if your teen sincerely apologizes to a friend, recognize that effort.
+Include hugs, high fives, and fist bumps as ways to appreciate one another.